Most nipples fit into one of three categories:

 Put your baby to breast for skin-to-skin contact as soon as possible after birth.
 Continue to make sure that your baby has skin-to-skin contact until baby is latching well.

-In the hospital, put your baby to breast whenever baby shows any cues, such as smacking, licking or sucking, or at least every two to three hours during the day and every three to four hours at night.
+In the hospital, put your baby to breast whenever baby shows any feeding cues (such as smacking, licking or sucking), or at least every two to three hours during the day and every three to four hours at night.
 Roll your nipples gently before putting baby to breast.
 If baby latches and it does not hurt, keep baby at the breast.
 If the latch hurts, take baby off breast and try to latch again.
 It often helps to support your breast and create a “sandwich” for your baby to grasp on to.
+(See our Latch Diagram).

 If your baby is unable to grasp your nipple and areola and suckle continuously, ask a Lactation Consultant if a nipple shield would be appropriate.
 It is important when using a shield that your baby does not slide on and off the shield but keeps the nipple and the shield deeply in his or her mouth.
 It is also important that some of your breast tissue fits into the nipple shield, and inverted nipples are often too wide to do this.